1dancook/romans-study/docs/03-wrath-jews.md

 ## 2:25-29 True Jews

 ### Observations and Notes
-- *In Paul's day, some Rabbis taught that Abraham sat at the entrance of hell and made certain that none of his circumcised descendants went there.
-Some Rabbis also taught "God will judge the Gentiles with one measure and the Jews with another" and "All Israelites will have part in the world to come."*
+- In Paul's time, some Rabbis taught that:
+    - Abraham sat at the entrance of hell and made certain that none of his circumcised descendants went there.
+    - God will judge the Gentiles with one measure and the Jews with another
+    - All Israelites will have part in the world to come.
-- *Circumcision (and also baptism) does about the same thing that a label on a can does.
-If the outer label doesn't match with what is on the inside, something is wrong!*
+- Circumcision (and also baptism) is like having a a label on a can of food.

 ### Questions and Application